marekcingel/OpenTLV/docs/profiles/emv/README.md

 required tags, duplicates, template membership, or full transaction validity;
 see [Structural validation](#structural-validation) for the layer that does.

+Generic BER reading also accepts constructed indefinite lengths; the EMV dictionary and length schemas do not enforce a definite-only encoding policy.
+APDU status bytes and EMV
+padding are handled by the caller.
+Book 3 defines one- and two-byte tags;
+three-byte tags remain readable by generic BER but are unknown to this profile.
+With `TLV_TAG_CAPACITY == 1`, two-byte constants and entries are omitted;
+configure the macro consistently for the library and all consumers.

 ## Structural validation

 `tlv_emv_structure_schema` (`tlv/profiles/emv_schema.h`) is a
-`tlv_structure_schema_t` for `tlv_schema_validate()` that fills the gap above: mandatory/forbidden/duplicate tags, length bounds, and required nesting, for the FCI Template (`6F`, including its `A5` FCI Proprietary Template child) and the GPO Response Message Template Format 2 (`77`).
+`tlv_structure_schema_t` for `tlv_schema_validate()` that fills the gap above: mandatory/forbidden/duplicate tags, length bounds, and required nesting, for the FCI Template (`6F`, including its `A5` FCI Proprietary Template child), the Application Template (`61`), and the GPO Response Message Template Format 2 (`77`).
 Other top-level tags, including the Read Record Template (`70`) and Response Message Template Format 1 (`80`), vary too much by kernel and issuer for a generic schema and are accepted unchecked at the root.

 ```c
 #include "tlv/formats/asn1/ber.h"